netdata/netdata/docs/visualize/interact-dashboards-charts.md

 # Interact with dashboards and charts

 > ⚠️ There is a new version of charts that is currently **only** available on [Netdata Cloud](/docs/cloud/visualize/interact-with-new-charts).
 We didn't
-> want to keep this valuable feature from you, so after we get this into your hands on the cloud, we will collect and implement your feedback to make sure we are providing the best possible version of the feature on the Netdata Agent dashboard as quickly as possible.
+> want to keep this valuable feature from you, so after we get this into your hands on the Cloud, we will collect and implement your feedback to make sure we are providing the best possible version of the feature on the Netdata Agent dashboard as quickly as possible.

 You can find Netdata's dashboards in two places: locally served at `http://NODE:19999` by the Netdata Agent, and in Netdata Cloud.
 While you access these dashboards differently, they have similar interfaces, identical charts and